Free Life (balloon): Voyage

 Despite this, the balloon was launched from George Sid Miller's pasture on Fireplace Road in Springs, New York, on September 20, 1970.
 The weather was perfect; families picnicked and partied; the giant yellow, white and orange balloon, seven stories tall, was spectacular; spirits were high, and the 1,500 well-wishers seemed to share a sense of participating in something extraordinary, cheering their ascent.

 Disaster struck 30 hours after launch.
-A hot-air mechanism designed to maintain the balloon’s altitude at night failed on the second day of the flight.
+A hot-air mechanism designed to maintain the balloon's altitude at night failed on the second day of the flight.
 When the balloon encountered a high-altitude cold front and a severe rainstorm, they were forced to ditch in the Atlantic that night, about 600 miles southeast of Newfoundland.
 On September 21 came the last message from the Free Life.
 "We are ditching," it said.
 "We request search and rescue."
 The balloon went down in stormy seas off Newfoundland.
 Three Coast Guard cutters, a Royal Canadian Air Force aircraft and six United States Air Force and United States Coast Guard aircraft scoured the area for 14 days.
 A few items from the balloon gondola were spotted, but the rescue effort was unsuccessful.

 Up to August 1978, 10 subsequent transatlantic balloon crossing attempts were made: In February 1974, while making one such attempt, Colonel Thomas Leigh Gatch, Jr. USAR also disappeared in his Light Heart superpressure balloon.
 Finally, on August 17, 1978, three Americans - Ben Abruzzo, Maxie Anderson, and Larry Newman crossed the Atlantic by balloon, in the Double Eagle II.

 Tributes

 In October 1972 Pamela Brown was memorialized with the opening of the Pamela Brown Auditorium, the first and largest theater in the newly built Actors Theatre of Louisville complex.

 A book commemorating the attempt was published in 1994 by writer and balloonist Anthony Smith.
 Entitled The Free Life: The Spirit of Courage, Folly and Obsession, the book was awarded the W.W.
 Norton & Co. thirteenth Annual Editors' Book Award.
 Smith was not present at the launch of the balloon in 1970, but he had taught Brighton to fly, and he had flown with him more frequently than anyone else.

+A fictional short story describing the balloon was published in the 2023 issue of Spirit Lake Review by Robert Johnson.